 High dimensional feature spaces typically contain feature redundancy (Cukur et al., 2015; Tolosi and Lengauer, 2011; Yu and Liu, 2004).
 Although feature correlation and redundancy are related, they are not strictly the same thing (Brown et al., 2012; Guyon and Elisseeff, 2003).
-While correlated features will typically be redundant, this is not always the case.
 Features can help improve separability when the within class correlation is stronger than the between class correlation.
 We use the term “redundancy” to refer to correlation of features between classes.
 The raw bands of aerial multi-spectral imagery often have significant spectral overlap and consequently are correlated with one another.
 This spectral overlap will exacerbate the redundancy amongst features derived from these raw bands (Cukur et al., 2015).

 A number of authors have noted difficulties in selecting features from high dimensional sets.
 Kononenko et al. (1997), Guyon et al. (2002), Yu & Liu (2004) and Yousef et al. (2007) noted that feature redundancy can have a negative impact on the optimality of feature selection.
 Feature redundancy not only leads to sub-optimal feature selection but also makes selected features unstable and sensitive to small changes in the data used for selection (Guyon and Elisseeff, 2003; Kalousis et al., 2007; Li et al., 2011; Tolosi and Lengauer, 2011).

 Redundancy can be effectively dealt with using a feature extraction approach, such as PCA, but this requires computation of the full feature set.
 This is not practical in computationally demanding applications such as analysing very high resolution (VHR) imagery over large areas.
 A number of feature selection approaches have been developed to address the issues of stability and sub-optimality encountered in high dimensional and redundant data.
 These methods consider the trade-off between feature relevance (i.e. how much information the feature contains about the class labels) and redundancy.